ResearchComputing/Documentation/docs/additional-resources/registrycilogon-instructions.md

 ## *Step 1: Enroll in the RMACC CILogon Registry*

-Request an invitation to the RMACC CILogon Registry by emailing <rc-help@colorado.edu> and explaining your intended use case (e.g., automated data transfers).
+Request an invitation to the RMACC CILogon Registry by submitting a [support request form](https://colorado.service-now.com/req_portal?id=ucb_sc_rc_form) and explaining your intended use case (e.g., automated data transfers).
 After your case has been assigned, you will receive an email from <registry@cilogon.org> inviting you to enroll in the RMACC Registry.
 <br>

 ![](./registry-images/email_invitation.png)